Mechanical Engineering (ME)

 ME 3335.
 Engineering Fluid Mechanics.

-This course is an introduction to fluid mechanics, fluid properties, fluid statics, fluid dynamics, control volume analysis, differential analysis of fluid flow, dimensional analysis, viscous flow in pipes, external flows, and open channel flows.
-Prerequisite: ENGR 2302 and MATH 2393 and ME 3330 all with grades of "C" or better.
-Corequisite: MATH 3323 with a grade of “D” or better.
+This course introduces the fundamental principles of engineering fluid mechanics, including fluid properties, fluid statics, fluid dynamics, kinematics, control volume analysis, differential analysis, dimensional analysis, viscous pipe flow, external flows, open-channel flows, and selected turbomachinery topics.
+Emphasis is placed on the behavior of fluids in engineering systems and the analysis of internal and external flow applications.
+Prerequisite: ENGR 2302 and MATH 2393 and ME 3330 with grades of "C" or better.
+Corequisite: MATH 3323 with a grade of “C” or better.

 Grade Mode: Standard Letter